Homelessness in Germany: Current statistics

+Causes

-The Federal Government acknowledges that homelessness in Germany is caused by multiple factors, "such as financial, domestic, and individual psychosocial reasons" and that it is not merely rooted in the lack of affordable accommodation According to Global Homelessness Statistics, "Around 50% of poor households spend more than 40% of their disposable income on housing".
+The Federal Government acknowledges that homelessness in Germany is caused by multiple factors, "such as financial, domestic, and individual psychosocial reasons" and that it is not merely rooted in the lack of affordable accommodation.
+According to Global Homelessness Statistics, "Around 50% of poor households spend more than 40% of their disposable income on housing".
 The Berlin Homeless Shelter Association provides housing to the homeless population in Berlin, Germany.

 Prevention

 Research has been conducted to investigative proactive ways to prevent homelessness.
 People being evicted from their homes is one of the most common factors for homelessness.
 Some instruments used to stop the eviction process, include financial support, legal provision for cases of hardship, and assistance negotiations with landlords.
 As stated by Dr. Busch-Geertsema, coordinator of the European Observatory on Homelessness, prevention is categorized in several ways: primary prevention (larger risk groups), secondary prevention (those being threatened with eviction), and tertiary prevention (persons who are already homeless).